otjura/RenamerFX/README.md

 `mvn package` creates a self-contained executable uberjar in ./target.

 ## Use
-Clicking uberjar or running it without arguments from command-line opens the tool in graphical mode.
-Giving it arguments (below) runs it in command-line mode.
+Clicking uberjar or running it without arguments from command-line with `java -jar` opens the tool in graphical mode.
+Giving it arguments runs it in command-line mode, for example `java -jar RenamerFX-1.2.2-uber.jar --help`

 ```
 USAGE